alpha-yadav/DSA/readme.md

 In summary, the adjacency matrix is a valuable graph representation but its space complexity should be carefully considered, especially for large, sparse graphs.
 For sparse graphs, an adjacency list is often a more efficient choice.

+#  Introduction To Graph Theory
+Graph theory is a branch of mathematics that studies graphs, which are mathematical structures used to model pairwise relations between objects.
+A graph is essentially a collection of points (called **vertices** or **nodes**) connected by lines (called **edges** or **arcs**).
+These connections can represent various relationships, making graphs incredibly versatile tools for modeling a vast range of phenomena.

+Here's a breakdown of introductory concepts:

+**1. Basic Definitions:**

+* **Graph:** A graph G is typically represented as an ordered pair G = (V, E), where V is a set of vertices and E is a set of edges.
+Each edge connects two vertices.
+* **Vertex (Node):**  A point in the graph.
+Often represented by a circle or dot.
+* **Edge (Arc):** A connection between two vertices.
+Can be represented by a line segment.
+* **Adjacent Vertices:** Two vertices connected by an edge are adjacent.
+* **Incident:** An edge is incident to the vertices it connects.
+* **Degree (of a vertex):** The number of edges incident to a vertex.
+* **Loop:** An edge that connects a vertex to itself.
+* **Multiple Edges (Parallel Edges):** More than one edge connecting the same pair of vertices.
+* **Simple Graph:** A graph with no loops and no multiple edges.
+* **Directed Graph (Digraph):** A graph where edges have a direction (indicated by an arrow).
+The direction indicates an ordered relationship between vertices.
+* **Undirected Graph:** A graph where edges have no direction.
+* **Weighted Graph:** A graph where each edge has an associated weight or value (e.g., representing distance, cost, capacity).
+* **Path:** A sequence of vertices where each consecutive pair is connected by an edge.
+* **Cycle:** A path that starts and ends at the same vertex, with no repeated edges or vertices (except the start and end).
+* **Connected Graph:** An undirected graph where there's a path between any two vertices.
+* **Disconnected Graph:** An undirected graph that is not connected.
+* **Complete Graph:** A simple graph where every pair of distinct vertices is connected by a unique edge.
+Often denoted as K<sub>n</sub>, where n is the number of vertices.
+* **Subgraph:** A graph whose vertices and edges are subsets of another graph.
+* **Tree:** A connected, acyclic (contains no cycles) graph.

+**2. Representations of Graphs:**

+Graphs can be represented in several ways:

+* **Adjacency Matrix:** A square matrix where entry (i, j) represents the number of edges between vertex i and vertex j.
+* **Adjacency List:** A list where each element represents a vertex and its list of adjacent vertices.
+* **Edge List:** A list of edges, each represented as a pair of vertices.

+**3. Applications of Graph Theory:**

+Graph theory has a wide range of applications, including:

+* **Social Networks:** Modeling relationships between people.
+* **Computer Networks:** Representing connections between computers.
+* **Transportation Networks:** Modeling roads, railways, or airways.
+* **Algorithm Design:**  Used in various algorithms like shortest path algorithms (Dijkstra's algorithm, Bellman-Ford algorithm), minimum spanning tree algorithms (Prim's algorithm, Kruskal's algorithm), and many more.
+* **Biology:** Representing molecular structures and biological networks.
+* **Chemistry:** Representing molecular structures and chemical reactions.

+This introduction covers the fundamental concepts.
+Further study would involve exploring specific graph algorithms, graph properties, and more advanced topics like graph coloring, planarity, and network flow.